nikhilbarhate99/min-decision-transformer/README.md

 ## Citing

-Please use this bibtex if you want to cite this repository in your publications :
+Please use this bibtex if you want to cite this repository in your publications:

     @misc{minimal_decision_transformer,
         author = {Barhate, Nikhil},